 News flash: it ain't quite that simple and it ain't easy either.

-The way the website builder was presented, it sounded like I could just write a bunch of articles, do a little promotion and I could build a business income based on all my knowledge and experiences with photography.
+The way the website builder was presented, it sounded like I could just write a bunch of short articles, do a little promotion and I could build a business income based on all my knowledge and experiences with photography.

 Now here's the good news.
 I've learned to put you, the curious digital photographer first.
 I need to put a lot of effort into each and every article.
 That is to say put effort into the quality, not the quantity of articles.